PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 * Optional for PhobVision:
   * Panel-mount 3.5mm TRRS Jack
   * JST-PH 2.0 2-pin male connector & female pigtail
+  * TRRS to RCA video adapter cable (doesn't go in the controller but required for use)

 The following parts are standard to a GCC and can be acquired via a number of different ways, some of which will be outlined here.